wa0x6e/Cake-Resque/README.md

     ./app/plugins/resque/config/resque_bootstrap.php

-AND make sure to `sudo /etc/init.d/php-resque-worker restart` with each change to any of your job classes.
+AND make sure to `cake resque restart` with each change to any of your job classes.

 Future goals
 ------------